Skip to contents

 pt_size

-The size of the points.
+A numeric value specifying the size of the points.
+Default: 2.

 pt_shape